Call Me, Maybe?

 Five Reason to Never Catcall

-Ever since I brought my house in Atlanta, Georgia, I routinely do yard work like a good little homemaker.
+Ever since I brought my house to Atlanta, Georgia, I have routinely done yard work like a good little homemaker.
 It’s not the most fun thing to do, but #Adulting.
-Folks from the South will tell you it can get hot down here.
-Like very hot.
-So most of the time I do yard work I’m either in a muscle shirt or wearing no shirt.
+Folks from the South will tell you it can get hot down here like very hot.
+Most of the time, I do yard work; I either wear a muscle shirt or no shirt.
 An unexpected consequence of that is me being catcalled on several occasions.
 I usually laugh it off or joke with my partner about it later.

-As a straight male, I don’t have to worry about any negative consequences or fear of things escalating when I’m catcalled by a random guy, a group of women in a drop top, or a bus full of teenage girls.
+As a straight male, I don’t have to worry about any negative consequences or fear of things escalating when I’m catcalled by a random guy, a group of women in a drop-top, or a bus full of teenage girls.
 It’s rare and not a part of my daily life.
-However, for millions or even billions of women catcalling is a regular occurrence and severe problem.
+However, for millions or even billions of women, catcalling is a regular occurrence and a severe problem.
 Verbal threats, sexual assault, and even murder can happen when women turn down sexual advances or catcalls of strange men in public places.

-We now live in a post #MeToo era which I think is a good thing.
-There are some proponents of Me Too who claim that as a man you can’t even talk or flirt with a woman without the worry of accusations of sexual harassment.
+We now live in a post #MeToo era, which I think is good.
+There are some proponents of Me Too who claim that as a man, you can’t even talk or flirt with a woman without the worry of accusations of sexual harassment.
 Well, that’s bs.
-People can still flirt, date, hook-up, and have relationships.
+People can still flirt, date, hook up, and have relationships.
 It just means men shouldn’t be going around being dicks.
 I’m no angel and have been guilty of catcalling when I was younger.
-It’s not something I’m proud of, but as an evolved man you can learn from your mistakes.
+It’s not something I’m proud of, but as an evolved man, you can learn from your mistakes.
 So here are five top reasons you should never catcall.

 Sexual Harassment

-For one it’s a form of sexual harassment.
-Just imagine for a second that some random person on the street tells you that you have a nice ass, or touches you on the butt without consent.
+For one, it’s a form of sexual harassment.
+Just imagine for a second that some random person on the street tells you that you have a nice ass or touches you on the butt without consent.
 What about riding public transportation and someone pulling out their junk and flashing you.
 You’d be pissed off and feel very vulnerable whenever you went out.
-Those are all things many of my female colleagues have had to deal with every day.
-Some since the age of twelve.
+Many of my female colleagues have had to deal with those things daily.
+Some of them have dealt with this since they were the tender age of twelve years old.
+(For any adult man reading this, don’t catcall anyone, especially not a little ass-girl.
+I hate to have to say this, but this is the world we live in.)
 The same might also be true for my LGBTQ friends as well.
 Look at how things can escalate in countries like India or Bangladesh when it comes to street harassment.

 Creepiness